What women worry about differs from men, but both benefit equally by learning how to control anxiety.

 Try not to be too hard on yourself.
 One of the common traits of anxious people is their tendency to be harsh self critics.

-Many have that inner voice telling them they are not good enough or too stupid.
+Many have that inner voice falsely telling them they are not good enough or too stupid.

 This is just a habit, and habits can be changed.
 Retrain your mind to substitute harmful self-talk with positive thoughts.

 Ensure to get enough sleep.
-Being tired and ovewhelmed can lead to anxiety.
+Being tired and overwhelmed can lead to anxiety.

 If you ascertain your night’s sleep was insufficient, find time for a short nap during the day.